 Definitions and Interpretation Term Meaning

-AGM The Annual General Meeting of Hockey.
+AGM The Annual General Meeting of Munster Hockey.

 Cards Green, Yellow, or Red Cards.
 In the case of Red cards, they can be either Category 1 or Category 2.

-Club A club that is a full member of Hockey or is otherwise a recognised hockey body that falls within the jurisdiction of Hockey.
+Club A club that is a full member of Munster Hockey or is otherwise a recognised hockey body that falls within the jurisdiction of Munster Hockey.

-Complaint A complaint which has been submitted to Hockey and complies with its Complaints Procedure.
+Complaint A complaint which has been submitted to Munster Hockey and complies with its Complaints Procedure.

 Competition All outdoor leagues (including play-offs) and cups shall be counted as one competition; and all indoor leagues (including play-offs) and cups shall be counted as a separate competition.